Thick branes with inner structure in mimetic $f(R)$ gravity: Introduction

 As a simple {interesting} higher-order gravity~\cite{Stelle1977}, $f(R)$ gravity has made a great success on cosmology.
 For example, it can explain the inflation~\cite{Nojiri2007,Cognola2008,Nojiri2008,Huang2014,Brooker2016,Sebastiani2015} and the late-time acceleration~\cite{Capozziello2005,Amarzguioui2006,Faulkner2006,Song2007,Starobinsky2007,Hu2007,Bertolami2007,Amendola2007,Bean2007}.
 And the ghost stability was also studied in detail (see Refs.~\cite{DeFelice2010,Sotiriou2010}).
 The mimetic method mentioned above was applied to $f(R)$ gravity by Odintsov~\cite{Odintsov2014}.
 After that, Leon and Saridakis studied the dynamical behavior of mimetic $f(R)$ gravity~\cite{Leon2015}.
 Odintsov and Oikonomou investigated dark energy oscillations in this gravity \cite{Odintsov2016}.
-Barvinsky found that, for positive energy density of the mimetic fluid in cosmology, mimetic $f(R)$ gravity is free of ghost instability~\cite{Barvinsky2014}.
 The stability of de Sitter solution in this theory was studied~\cite{Myrzakulov2015}.
+Recently, another work confirmed that if the usual stability conditions of the standard $f(R)$ gravity are assumed and the Lagrange multiplier $\lambda$ which related to mimetic field energy density is positive the mimetic $f(R)$ gravity is stable \cite{Ganz2019}.